 In 1984, when Weird Al released his song, “I Lost on Jeopardy,” the television show Jeopardy!, had been off of air ways for five years.
 Due to the success of the song, the public regained interest in the show, and Jeopardy! was able to get back on television later that year.
 To this day, Jeopardy! has remained a staple in both American television and pop culture.

-Weird Al is one of four performers/bands—alongside Madonna, U2, and Michael Jackson—to hold a record of having a hit in the Top-40, every decade since the 1980’s.
+Weird Al is one of four performers/bands—alongside Madonna, U2, and Michael Jackson—to hold a record of having Top-40 hit in every decade since the 1980’s.

 Don’t miss your chance to see the 30th Anniversary screening of UHF at The Frida Cinema!